Seahawks draft picks 2023: All of Seattle’s selections, NFL draft results, team order - ProFootballTalk

 This is the second-straight draft in which the Seahawks have a top-10 pick acquired from Denver in the Wilson trade, after using the Broncos’ ninth overall pick to select LT Charles Cross last year.
 Cross started every game for Seattle at left tackle last season as the team enjoyed great success from their 2022 draft picks.
 RB Kenneth Walker III (2nd round pick in 2022) finished second in Offensive Rookie of the Year voting while CB Tariq Woolen (5th round pick in in 2022), who finished tied for the league-lead with six interceptions last season, finished third in Defensive Rookie of the Year voting.
 Seattle also selected RT Abraham Lucas in the third round last year, with Lucas serving as the team’s starting right tackle as a rookie.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Seahawks will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Seahawks will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Seattle Seahawks 2023 NFL Draft picks: